 In recent months, the mainstream media, including The New York Times,has worked overtime, trying to depict a turn-around in the Iraq War.

 But the American people clearly aren't buying it.
 Bush's approval ratings remain in the toilet.
 And although one can find plenty of fault with Obama's anti-war credentials, they were clearly enough to power his victory in Iowa over Clinton's mighty, well-funded campaign machine.

 On the GOP side, the public's weariness with the Iraq fiasco is apparent as well.
 Ron Paul is clearly picking up steam and his campaign earnings this quarter amounted to an incredible $19.5 million, possibly the largest haul among GOP candidates.
 It's quite remarkable for for a candidate who is more sharply critical of the Iraq War than any other White House hopeful.

 Welcome to BeggarsCanBeChoosers.com, the progressive political blog of Marc McDonald.
 A Texas journalist, McDonald worked for 15 years for several newspapers, including the Fort Worth Star-Telegram, before he quit his day job and set up shop in cyberspace in 1995.
-McDonald's articles have appeared in a number of popular progressive Web sites, including Crooks and Liars, Buzzflash.com, Salon.com, OpEdNews.com, The Neil Rogers Show and The Raw Story.
+McDonald's articles have appeared in a number of popular progressive Web sites, including Crooks and Liars, The Reaction, Buzzflash.com, Salon.com, OpEdNews.com, The Neil Rogers Show and The Raw Story.
 McDonald's Web articles have also been featured and reviewed by various national and international media, including CNN Headline News, the BBC, CBS, the Washington Post, USA Today and many more.
-On June 3, 2011, I was interviewed on the labor radio program, "Voices at Work."
+On June 3, 2011, I was interviewed on the progressive radio program, "Voices at Work."
 Go here to hear my interview with host Ron Gonyea.
 I am always available for media interviews on progressive issues.
 Contact me here.